jeffijoe/skadi/README.md

   });
 ```

+# Examples

+Check the `example/` directory, there's an `index.js` that you can run with `node example/index.js`.

 # Top-level API

 The `skadi` object exports 3 things:

 * `createValidator`: the meat of the package.
-* `createPicker`: used internally, but could be useful for you.
+* `createPicker`: used internally, but could be useful to you.
 * `ValidationError`: thrown when you've got too much confidence.

 ## `createValidator`